|

 or Douglas-fir tussock moth; however,

-the larvae of white fir needleminer only mine the needles.
+the larvae of white fir needleminer only mine inside the needles.